My hair journey

 One day after finishing undoing my braids, I sat chilling on the couch alone gently pulling at my hair.
 The process of thinking of what I would do with the hair next was on.
 Then a thought crept into my mind…go for the chop.
 I started fighting the idea.
 How would I look in short hair?
 What will my friends say?
 What if the barber doesn’t figure out the best cut for my head shape?
 What if I regret it?

 I was scared, very scared.

 Then the song ‘I am not my hair’ started playing in my head (that’s the only line I know in the entire song).
 I began entertaining the idea.
 ‘I am beautiful with or without hair.’
 I said to myself.
 Deciding to stop thinking about it, I took a shower and left the house to a barber shop.
 I sat on The Seat and told the guy, “Nataka kunyoa.”
 My heart was beating fast, and just before he landed the machine on my head, I asked him to wait.
 I had to take a deep breath, look at myself in the mirror for a moment before going brave.
 The moment that thing landed on my hair, I felt a chilling yet liberating sensation over my whole being.
 It was like I was being unchained from mental captivity that only saw me beautiful as long as I had the long hair.

 Then I was finally free!
 And I loved it!

 Since 2016, I have not regretted my decision.
-I may decide to grow the hair back in the future, but that, would by no means be because I feel less beautiful in cropped hair!
+I may decide to grow the hair back in the future, but that would by no means be because I feel less beautiful in cropped hair!
 Not at all.
-I love me, with or without the hair.
+I love me, with or without hair.
 The world will just have to adjust.